Developer Guide¶

 Develop Locally¶

-- Install Hatch, as it is the project manager for RenderCV.
+Install Hatch.
 The installation guide for Hatch can be found here.

 - Go to the